 On about the fifth hole, the threatening weather turned into a full blow rainstorm.
 Palmer was not pleased and we headed for the cover of a large tree.
 Soon thereafter, it started to thunder, and the pro shop sent a cart out for us.
 Now, Palmer was really not pleased, but we hopped on the cart and headed for the clubhouse, which was soon full of the other golfers on the course.

 Once inside, my father, who had an encyclopedic memory when it came to golf shots, especially of his friend and hero, started talking about Palmer’s various famous golf matches.
-As the conversation unfolded, each of them - with them each of them remembering yet another detail of a 20-year old match.
+The conversation continued to unfold as each of them reminisced about yet another detail of some 20-year old match.
 Palmer would glance up every few minutes to look through the large pane window of the grillroom.